-You are encouraged to download and print the papers.
-Downloaded they take up about 95MB storage.
-You're encouraged to print them out and make notes on them as you go.
-Because there are many papers and many, many pages, you are strongly encouraged to use a double-sided printer.
+Printint out the papers is also tried and true, and note taking with pencils works well.
+If you print the papers out, I strongly encouraged you to use a double-sided printer.
 You will need a 3-inch binder if you keep them that way.
 (If you have to pay for printing, you may find it cheaper to get together with other students to print one copy and photocopy additional ones.)